temporalio/temporal-learning/docs/getting_started/python/dev_environment/index.md

 <Cluster />

-Once you have everything installed, you're ready to build apps with Temporal on your local machine.
+Once you have everything installed, you're ready to build Temporal Applications with Python on your local machine.